 How to Get to Yokohama from Tokyo

-Depending on where you’re staying in Tokyo, use Google Maps to plan your train route and departure time.
-It provides up to date information on how to get to Yokohama.
+Depending on where you’re staying in Tokyo, use Google Maps to plan your train route with the departure location, time, and arrival destination.
+This is where your data plan comes in handy!
+Google Maps provides up-to-date information on various train lines to get to Yokohama.

 - The direct route is via the JR Shonan-Shinjuku Line which will be the fastest at 35 minutes.